microsearch/microsearch.github.io/services/video-document-conversion.md

   preserves the original look of the document, while embedding a layer of hidden, fully-searchable text beneath.
 Combined with our decades-long experience as providers of database services and hosting, your old documents and videos will live on.
+highlight1: Convert analog documents or videos to digital.
+highlight2: Your documents and videos are online and fully searchable.
+highlight3: Scanning + Optical Character Recognition = Digital Documents.
+highlight4: <a href="/contact/">Get in Touch</a>.
+Get a Free Demo.
 ---